 We cannot predict the extent to which investor interest in us will sustain an active public trading market for shares of our Class A common stock.
-If an active public market does not continue to develop or is not sustained, it may be difficult for you to sell your shares of Class A common stock at a price that is attractive to you, or at all.
+If an active public market is not sustained, it may be difficult for you to sell your shares of Class A common stock at a price that is attractive to you, or at all.
 The lack of an active market may also reduce the fair market value of your shares.
 An inactive market may also impair our ability to raise capital to continue to fund operations by selling shares and may impair our ability to make acquisitions by using our shares as consideration.